The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

 \subsubsection{Detailed Force Decomposition}

-In \fig{summation method another} we show the individual profiles of all the forces that went into the curves shown in \fig{summation method}, to asses their individual contributions to the dynamical state of the filament.
-On the left, the solid lines show $F_{\rm therm, r}/F_{\rm grav}$ (red), $F_{\rm inertial, r}/F_{\rm grav}$ (green), $F_{\rm therm, a}/F_{\rm grav}$ (orange) and $F_{\rm inertial, a}/F_{\rm grav}$ (yellow).
+In \fig{summation method another}, we show the individual profiles of all the forces that went into the curves shown in \fig{summation method}, to assess their individual contributions to the dynamical state of the filament.
+On the left, the solid lines show $F_{\rm therm, r}/F_{\rm grav}$ (red), $F_{\rm inertial, r}/F_{\rm grav}$ (green), $F_{\rm therm, a}/F_{\rm grav}$ (orange), and $F_{\rm inertial, a}/F_{\rm grav}$ (yellow).
 The dashed lines are as in \fig{summation method}, showing $F_{\rm grav,r}/F_{\rm grav}$ (navy), $F_{\rm grav,a}/F_{\rm grav}$ (pink), and $M_{\rm grav}/M_{\rm tot}$ (magenta).
 First, we note that the four non-gravitational forces obtain both positive and negative values.
-As discussed following \equs{Mgrav_r}-\equm{Mgrav_a}, a positive value implies an acceleration outward counteracting collapse, while a negative value implies an inwards acceleration.
+As discussed in the following \equs{Mgrav_r}-\equm{Mgrav_a}, a positive value implies an acceleration outwards that counteracts the collapse, while a negative value implies an acceleration inwards.
 In the centre and right panels, we show the profiles of all the individual components that comprise the radial and axial inertial terms, respectively (\equsnp{radial inertial term}-\equmnp{axial inertial term}).
 We begin with the radial direction, discussing the left and centre panels simultaneously, and focusing on the different radial zones.